adonisjs/v5-docs/content/guides/fundamentals/deployment.md

 ```

 ## NGINX reverse proxy
-When running the AdonisJS application on a bare-bone server, you must put it behind NGINX (or a similar web server) for [many different reasons](https://medium.com/intrinsic/why-should-i-use-a-reverse-proxy-if-node-js-is-production-ready-5a079408b2ca), but SSL termination being an important one.
+When running the AdonisJS application on a basic server, you must put it behind NGINX (or a similar web server) for [many different reasons](https://medium.com/intrinsic/why-should-i-use-a-reverse-proxy-if-node-js-is-production-ready-5a079408b2ca), with the SSL termination being one of the most important.

 :::note
 Make sure to read the [trusted proxies guide](../http/request.md#trusted-proxy) to ensure you can access the visitor's correct IP address when running the AdonisJS application behind a proxy server.
 :::

-Following is an example NGINX config to proxy requests to your AdonisJS application. **Make sure to replace the values inside the angle brackets `<>`**.
+Following is an example of NGINX config to proxy requests to your AdonisJS application. **Make sure to replace the values inside the angle brackets `<>`**.

 ```nginx
 server {